Kava-Labs/kava/x/cdp/spec/README.md

 7. **[Parameters](07_params.md)**
 8. **[EndBlock](08_future_improvements.md)**

 ## Overview

 The `x/cdp` module stores and manages Collateralized Debt Positions (or CDPs).
-Through this module CDPs can be created, modified, and removed by users.
-This module does not handle system stability through liquidation of CDPs and creation of auctions; relying on other modules to fulfill this role.
-Further this module requires a pricefeed to determine if CDPs can be updated or not.

-User interactions with this module:

-- create a new cdp by depositing some type of coin as collateral
-- withdraw newly minted stable coin from this CDP (up to a fraction of the value of the collateral)
-- repay debt by paying back stable coins (including paying any fees accrued)
-- remove collateral and close CDP

-Notable features

-- CDPs are multi collateral, but limited to one collateral per cdp.
-- CDPs are owned by one or more addresses, each with the authorization to add and remove collateral and stable coin.
-- CDPs support multiple stable coin denominations.
+A CDP enables the creation of an asset pegged to an external price (usually US Dollar) by collateralization with another asset.
+Collateral is locked in a CDP and new pegged asset can be minted up to approximately the value of the collateral.
+To unlock the collateral, the debt must be repaid by returning some pegged asset to the CDP at which point it will be burned and the collateral unlocked.

+Pegged assets remain fully collateralized by the value locked in CDPs.
+In the event of price changes some of this collateral can be seized and sold off by the system to reclaim and reduce the supply of pegged assets.
+Note: collateral sell off is not handled by this module.